EarthPeople/ep-admin-messages/README.md

 Plugin från EarthPeople för att informera kunder om saker i admin.

+## Todo

+[x] Get the plugin the kinda work
+[ ] Add option so messages can be put in metabox on dashboard and post type [ ] Write this file in english
+[ ] Make this file a proper wp readme
+[ ] Add files for translation
+[ ] Make a build script that automagically pushes a new svn version based on this git version

 ## Tankar och idéer:

 - All konfigurering sköts via en .json-fil som läggs i temats katalog.